aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module6/README.md

     }

-Replace the region and execution IDs with the appropriate values.

 In the above, you can see that the task spent about **127 seconds** in the prepare phase.
 Repeat the above commands but use the ID for the previous task execution.
 How much time did your first task for **fs2** spend in the prepare phase?

 You will likely see a significant difference in times spent in the prepare phase.
 While the first execution spent only a few seconds preparing, the second execution spent several minutes.
 Why the difference?